hacss/hacss.github.io/src/configuration-guide.md

 * Custom breakpoints in responsive design
 * Post-processing, eg replacing a given substring in all CSS output

+This guide explains how to define a custom configuration as well as the structure of a configuration module.

 ## Defining a Custom Configuration

 Both the CLI and the [Webpack integration](webpack-guide.md) will look for a